 You can sweeten butterfly pea tea with sugar, honey, agave, or monk fruit sugar.

-No. Butterfly pea flower tea by itself has little to no flavors.
+It can be!
+Butterfly pea flower tea by itself has little to no flavors.
 Sugar or any sweetening ingredient is often used to help sweeten the tea.

-More Thai Summer Recipes you’ll love!
+More Thai Recipes you’ll love!

 - Thai iced tea recipe

 - Namtok beef waterfall salad